¡Let’s talk about Anti-fog for Virtual Reality!

 Some people believe that the easiest way to prevent fog on the VR headset is to stick it to your head, not over your eyeballs but over your forehead.
 Your forehead would warm up the lenses to the exact temperature that you need them to be before playing.
 Alternatively, some users try hairdryers or other heating appliances (a radiator or a fan) to lightly warm up the headset.
 However, the approaches described above are not permanent and should be used every time before playing.
 This could be exhausting for some users and we consider this as an ineffective method for dealing with the fog on your lenses.

 - Using Antifog sprays, waxes or even wipes

 Another alternative solution is the usage of Antifog wipes.
-The problem is that they provide only temporary solution or do not react with the surface in any way that could prevent fog.
+The problem is that they provide only a temporary solution or do not react with the surface in any way that could prevent fog.
 It is only used to clean the surface.
-The problem is that the wipes contains only ethyl alcohol which gets evaporated quickly and there is no antifog effects after cleaning the lenses.
+The problem is that the wipes contain only ethyl alcohol which gets evaporated quickly and there are no antifog effects after cleaning the lenses.